-I understand that people administering the school network have access to e-mail and any electronic storage on the network.
+I understand that people administering the e-mail system have access to e-mail and that e-mail makes no claims for privacy.

-I understand that breaking the rules may result in revocation of network privileges for a period of time and/or my device being confiscated.
+I understand that breaking the rules may result in my network privileges being revoked for a period of time and or my device being confiscated.
 Upon identification of inappropriate use, the school will decide an appropriate response.
-Parents will be notified of any violation of the responsible use policy.
-Offenses may be considered a major school infraction.
+Parents will be notified of any violation of this responsible use policy.
+Repeated offenses will be considered a major school infraction.